Ambient-Impact/drupal-themes/readme.md

-This respository has been [split](https://shantanoo-desai.github.io/posts/technology/git_subtree/) into separate repositories for each theme as per Drupal best practices:
+**This respository has been [split](https://shantanoo-desai.github.io/posts/technology/git_subtree/) into separate repositories for each theme as per Drupal best practices:**

 * [Ambient-Impact/drupal-ambientimpact-base](https://github.com/Ambient-Impact/drupal-ambientimpact-base)

 * [Ambient-Impact/drupal-ambientimpact-site](https://github.com/Ambient-Impact/drupal-ambientimpact-site)

 Please migrate to those as this repository is now archived and not recommended.

+Original readme follows.

 ----